FrankLi123/scraps.ai/README.md

-# Scraps
+# Scraps.ai

-Scraps is a simple tool that allows you to make notes in the sidebar of VSCode.
+Scraps.ai is an AI-powered note-taking extension for VSCode that helps you organize and structure your notes intelligently, and synchronize your notes to Notion with ease.

+## Features

+- 📝 Quick note-taking in VSCode sidebar
+- 🤖 AI-powered note summarization and structuring
+- 🔄 Seamless Notion integration
+- 🎯 Multiple AI model support (GPT4, Gemini, Fireworks AI)
+- 📱 Cross-device sync

 ## Directory Structure